-- 2. the Federal Share of the project phase amount in the STIP/TIP/MTP is greater than \$10 million the cost may be increased by a maximum of 40% up to a cost increase of \$40 million and fiscal constraint is not impacted, as shown in Note (d). - C. Shifting Project Phase A STIP/TIP/MTP administrative modification can be processed when shifting projects/project phase within the existing 4-year STIP/TIP. - D. Public Review and Comment - A STIP/TIP/MTP administrative modification can be processed on a project phase if it does not require public review and comment. - E. August Redistribution A STIP/TIP/MTP administrative modification can be processed if an existing project is utilizing August Redistribution funding and is exempt from air quality conformity determination.
+- 2. the Federal Share of the project phase amount in the STIP/TIP/MTP is greater than \$10 million the cost may be increased by a maximum of 40% up to a cost increase of \$40 million and fiscal constraint is not impacted, as shown in Note (d). - C. Non-Federal Funded Phases Adding a project phase that utilizes 100 percent non-federal funding that does not impact fiscal constraint, federal share match, and air quality. - D. Shifting Project Phase A STIP/TIP/MTP administrative modification can be processed when shifting projects/project phase within the existing 4-year STIP/TIP. - E. Public Review and Comment - A STIP/TIP/MTP administrative modification can be processed on a project phase if it does not require public review and comment. - F. August Redistribution - A STIP/TIP/MTP administrative modification can be processed if an existing project is utilizing August Redistribution funding and is exempt from air quality conformity determination.
 If a project is non-exempt, it must follow all federal requirements for a S/TIP Amendment.